andrewcbuensalida/java-sample-application/README.md

+## My notes
+When starting the server, errored with
+`Relying upon circular references is discouraged and they are prohibited by default.
+Update your application to remove the dependency cycle between beans.
+As a last resort, it may be possible to break the cycle automatically by setting spring.main.allow-circular-references to true.`
+This is because resTemplate's @Bean is in the same LinkedInOAuthController class as @Autowired.

+## Exception in thread "main" java.lang.NoSuchMethodError: 'org.springframework.core.io.support.SpringFactoriesLoader org.springframework.core.io.support.SpringFactoriesLoader.forDefaultResourceLocation(java.lang.ClassLoader)'
+When trying to run, this error occurs.
+SpringApplication in MainApplication is blue, but it's supposed to be green.

 # Sample Application for LinkedIn APIs

 > Please take a 1-minute survey to help us help you, with more Sample Apps for LinkedIn APIs.